ZaneleMndaweni/Second_Repo_Experiment/README.md

--How to use beautiful soup 4 to make a web scraper -What exactly web scraping is and which websites allow web scraping and which do not -How to write a shebang(how it is different depending on your os) and what exactly it tells the computer -What a entry point is and why it is used
+-How to use beautiful soup 4 to make a web scraper -What exactly web scraping is and which websites allow web scraping and which do not -How to write a shebang(how it is different depending on your os) and what exactly it tells the computer -What an entry point is and why is it used
+-How to make a virtual environment as well as why one is important